 Before returning to Detroit, however, Lorraine and I had the idea to spread a small amount in a Windsor park where he had planted a tree dedicated to his wife, Pura Perez Benavent (one of the Mujeres Libres, the famous anarchist women’s group in revolutionary Spain).
 We also spread a handful by a tree planted for Marco Arsie, his friend and union brother at the Ford plant where he worked.

-As I was preparing to leave for Spain in June 2018, I realized that most of Fede’s earthly remains were still on a shelf in my study, and that he would have been happy to have them scattered near the graves of his heroes, Los Tres Grandes (as I heard him call them): Francisco Ascaso and Buenaventura Durruti, anarchist heroes killed during the Civil War, and the anarchist educator, Francisco Ferrer.
+As I was preparing to leave for Spain in June 2018, I realized that most of Fede’s earthly remains were still on a shelf in my study, and that he would have been happy to have them scattered near the graves of his heroes, Los Tres Grandes (as I heard him call them): the anarchist educator, Francisco Ferrer (executed by the Spanish state in 1909 after an anarchist rebellion), and Francisco Ascaso and Buenaventura Durruti (anarchist heroes killed during the Civil War).

 Flying from Toronto to Barcelona, it dawned on me that Federico would not only end up scattered in multiple places, he would end up crossing more borders dead—a man without a country, true internationalist—than most people do alive.
 Suffering the vicissitudes of international air travel, security checks, and border crossings while carrying a dear old friend who had been a second father to me, I found myself speaking to the little box of ashes playfully, and it cheered me up.

 In Barcelona, I saw friends I’ve known for 35 years.
 On July 11, after Marilynn flew in from Detroit, a week before what would have been Fede’s 98th birthday, ten of us gathered at the historic Montjuic Cemetery, on a small mountain overlooking the city and port.
-We admired the spot, took a few photos (with Paco filming us), and then, keeping an eye out for cemetery employees who might call the cops to report our unsanctioned interment, I rather awkwardly spread the ashes around the three graves.
+We admired the spot, took a few photos (with Paco filming us), and then, keeping an eye out for cemetery employees (and other gravediggers of the revolution), who might call the cops to report our unsanctioned interment, I rather awkwardly spread the ashes around the three graves.